Description

 Concerns

-I would really like you to reconsider the amount of structural conventions surrounding the use of
+I would really like you to reconsider the amount of structural conventions surrounding the use of ModuleInterface

 .
-As you know, I have spent some time toying with adding IDE support to modular projects via a composer plugin and one of the things I couldn't quite solve is dealing with constructor arguments. (->The plugin currently only inspects the bare implementations ofModuleInterface
+As you know, I have spent some time toying with adding IDE support to modular projects via a composer plugin and one of the things I couldn't quite solve is dealing with constructor arguments. (->The plugin currently only inspects the bare implementations of ModuleInterface

-without respecting the loading pattern viamodule.php
+without respecting the loading pattern via module.php

-.So the natural thing would be to extend support to the broader spec laid out in the README, but I cannot stop complaining.
+So the natural thing would be to extend support to the broader spec laid out in the README, but I cannot stop complaining.
 Hence, this issue.

-It feels to me as if this whole
+It feels to me as if this whole module.php

 module.php

-fileTechnically, only the
+Technically, only the module.php

-file is spelled out as a hard requirement that a module MUST fulfill, while the rest might serve as an "example implementation" without being declared as such.But
+file is spelled out as a hard requirement that a module MUST fulfill, while the rest might serve as an "example implementation" without being declared as such.

-is such a weird (and weirdly specific) requirement to make, and it got criticised before: #16 (review)It's also somewhat contradicted by the existence of
+is such a weird (and weirdly specific) requirement to make, and it got criticised before: #16 (review)

 .
-Why add an interface that would allow modules to be retrieved from a class instance if you set in stone that it must be provided bymodule.php
+Why add an interface that would allow modules to be retrieved from a class instance if you set in stone that it must be provided by module.php

 .
-I don't think it makes sense to define two opposing approaches to retrieve a module instance here.Another thing that bothers me is that - while it would absolutely be possible to support
+I don't think it makes sense to define two opposing approaches to retrieve a module instance here.

-in the IDE helper- you still cannot be sure you can instantiate a module without having to satisfy dependencies that a composer plugin cannot provide.In other words: I think the goal of requiring a
+in the IDE helper- you still cannot be sure you can instantiate a module without having to satisfy dependencies that a composer plugin cannot provide.

 file was to enforce a standard way of supplying module factories in order to steer around the requirements of any individual module's constructor arguments.
 But it does not and cannot enforce the factory function itself to be devoid of function parameters so this point falls flat a bit.
 I think requiring a factory at all is a pretty hefty part of the spec when this should ideally be each individual application's concern.
-And if you're gonna go there, I would really like to see a more flexible approach - ideally one that allows usage of the standard without a factory as wellSuggestions
+And if you're gonna go there, I would really like to see a more flexible approach - ideally one that allows usage of the standard without a factory as well

 I've been thinking of two things: